 Your microwave oven control panel lets you select the desired cooking function quickly and easily.
 All you have to do is touch the necessary Command Pad.
 The following is a list of all the Command and Number Pads located on the control panel.
-For more information, see pages 14-43.
+For more information, see pages 14-45.

-- Display.
-The Display includes a clock and indicators to tell you time of day, cooking time settings, and cooking functions selected. - COOK TIME.
+- 1. Display.
+The Display includes a clock and indicators to tell you time of day, cooking time settings, and cooking functions selected. - 2.
+COOK TIME.
 Touch this pad followed by Number Pads to set a cooking time.
-See pages 21, 23, and 24 for more information.
+See pages 21, 23, and 24 for more information. - 3.
+COOK POWER.
+Touch this pad followed by a Number Pad to set the amount of microwave energy released to cook the food.
+The higher the number, the higher the microwave power or "cooking speed."
+See page 22 for more information.
+See the "Microwave cooking chart" on page 51 for specific Cook Powers to use for the foods you are cooking.